 What Is A Pediatric Dentist?

-A pediatric dentist has an extra two to three years of specialized training after dental school, and is dedicated to the oral health of children from infancy through their teenage years.
+A pediatric dentist has an extra two to three years of specialized training after dental school and is dedicated to the oral health of children from infancy through their teenage years.
 Children, pre-teens, and teenagers all need different approaches to deal with their behavior, guide their dental growth and development, and help them avoid future dental problems.
 A pediatric dentist is best qualified to meet children’s needs of all ages.

 Why Are The Primary Teeth Important?

 It is very important to maintain primary teeth health.
-Neglected cavities frequently lead to problems which affect developing permanent teeth.
+Neglected cavities frequently lead to problems that affect developing permanent teeth.
 Primary teeth – or baby teeth – are important for (1) proper chewing and eating, (2) providing space for permanent teeth and guiding them into the correct position, and (3) permitting normal development of jaw bones and muscles.
 Primary teeth also affect the development of speech and add to an attractive appearance.
 While the front 4 teeth last until 6-7 years of age, the back cuspids and molars aren’t replaced with permanent teeth until age 10-13.

 Eruption Of Your Child's Teeth

 Permanent teeth begin appearing around age 6, starting with the first molars and lower central incisors.
 At age 8, you can generally expect the bottom 4 primary teeth (the lower central and lateral incisors) and the top 4 primary teeth (the upper central and lateral incisors) to be gone and permanent teeth to have taken their place.
-There is a one to two year break from ages 8-10, and then the rest of the permanent teeth will start to come in.
+There is a one to two-year break from ages 8-10, and then the rest of the permanent teeth will start to come in.
 This process continues until approximately age 21.

-Adults have 28 permanent teeth, or up to 32 including the third molars (called wisdom teeth).
+Adults have 28 permanent teeth or up to 32 including the third molars (called wisdom teeth).

-Cut Tongue, Lip or Cheek: Apply ice to the affected area(s).
+Cut Tongue, Lip, or Cheek: Apply ice to the affected area(s).
 If there is bleeding, apply firm but gentle pressure with a gauze or cloth.
-If the bleeding cannot be controlled by simple pressure, call a doctor or visit the emergency room.
+If the bleeding cannot be controlled by simple pressure, call a doctor, or visit the emergency room.

-Knocked Out Permanent Tooth: If possible, find the tooth.
+Knocked-Out Permanent Tooth: If possible, find the tooth.
 Handle the tooth by the crown, and be careful not to touch the root portion.
 You may rinse the tooth but DO NOT clean or handle the tooth excessively.
 Inspect the tooth for fractures.
 If it is sound, try to reinsert it in its socket.
 Hold the tooth in place by gently biting on a gauze or clean cloth.
-If you cannot reinsert the tooth, place the tooth in a cup containing the saliva of the person that lost it, or use milk, but NOT water.
+If you cannot reinsert the tooth, place the tooth in a cup containing the saliva of the person that lost it or use milk, but NOT water.
 The tooth may also be carried in the mouth beside the cheek.
 The person who lost their tooth must see a dentist IMMEDIATELY!
 Time is a critical factor in saving the tooth.